cyber-carpentry/group6/README.md

 ### Method 3: Creating and Running Manually
 0. This method requires creating both the python and R enviroment for running the scripts.
 * Python 2.7.16 was used and the required python modules with there verisons can be seen in requirements.txt
+* R information
+0.1: change to repository directory "cd PATH TO REPOSITORY/group6" 0.2 Change to parent directory of repository directory "cd .."
+1. Get file from hydroshare "wget https://www.hydroshare.org/resource/9e1b23607ac240588ba50d6b5b9a49b5/data/contents/hampt_rd_data.sqlite"
+* This will download a file in the current directory (Outside respository directory)
+2. Go to database scripts directory cd group6/db_scripts
+3. Run python script "python prepare_flood_events_table.py"
+* This will create flood_events.csv
+4. Run python scirpt "python make_dly_obs_table.py"
+* This will do STUFF and CREATE FILE
+5. Run python Script "python by_event_for_model.py"
+* This will combine FILES and CREATE FILES
+6.
   * Run snakemake easy or hard
   * Build your own docker and run it combined (images and run them)
   * Commands follow those (inputs and outputs) complete process